 5. Dedicated IT Resources

 In the past, maintenance was a large expense that deterred lower-revenue businesses from adopting ERP.
-Not only did a company need an IT staff to handle patches, security and required system upgrades, it often had to pay the vendor or a third-party service provider for its expertise.
-This is less of a concern with a SaaS system because the provider takes care of all maintenance and regularly moves all customers to the latest version — and it’s all built into the subscription price.
-Companies concerned about maintenance should thoroughly vet a potential supplier to ensure it offers a true vendor-managed SaaS system.
+Not only did a company need an IT staff to handle patches, security, and required system upgrades, it often had to pay the vendor or a third-party service provider for its expertise.
+This is less of a concern with a SaaS system because the provider takes care of all maintenance and regularly moves all customers to the latest version—and it’s all built into the subscription price.
+Companies concerned about maintenance should thoroughly vet a potential supplier to make sure it offers a true vendor-managed SaaS system.

 6. Doesn’t Solve Process and Policy Issues

-But the real beauty of ERP is that it can give both a 10,000-foot view of the company’s health and detailed insights into a specific process or KPI by not only storing and organizing data, but identifying patterns and flagging anomalies that require investigation.
-Try that with a spreadsheet.
+But the real beauty of ERP is that it can give both a 10,000-foot view of the company’s health and detailed insights into a specific process or KPI by both storing and organizing data as well as identifying patterns and flagging anomalies that require investigation.
+Such scope of analysis is not possible with just a spreadsheet.

 ERP Deployment Options